-Likely to Improve status of SEOs Potential Conflict with status of SEOs - likely to be mitigated Probable Conflict with status of SEOs - unlikely to be mitigated No Likely interaction with status of SEOs to a Greater degree to a Moderate degree to a Lesser degree to a Lesser degree to a Moderate degree to a Greater degree - U
+Likely to Improve status of SEOs Potential Conflict with status of SEOs - likely to be mitigated Probable Conflict with status of SEOs - unlikely to be mitigated No Likely interaction with status of SEOs + - \bigcirc to a to a to a Lesser degree to a Lesser degree to a Moderate degree to a Greater degree J

-&lt;sup>84 Please also refer to relevant legislation and requirements under Section 4.10, Section 8, Section 9 and Appendices III and IV.
+75 Please also refer to relevant legislation and requirements under Section 4.10, Section 8, Section 9 and Appendices III and IV.
 Targets under the national Climate Action Plan are reviewed and updated periodically and include those under the headings of Electricity, Built Environment, Transport, Agriculture, Forestry and Land Use and Enterprise.